contagon/handbook/handbook/32-repentance-and-membership-councils.md

 When a bishop receives an annotated membership record, he follows the instructions in the annotation.

 Only the First Presidency may authorize removing an annotation from a membership record.
-To recommend removing an annotation, the stake president uses LCR.
+To recommend removing an annotation, the stake president uses [LCR](https://lcr.churchofjesuschrist.org).
 The Office of the First Presidency notifies him if the recommendation is approved or not.

 ### 32.14.6 Reporting Theft of Church Funds

-If a person’s membership is restricted or withdrawn for embezzling Church funds, the bishop or stake president reports it as outlined in [34.9.5](34-finances-and-audits.md#3495-loss-theft-embezzlement-or-misappropriation-of-church-funds).
+If a person’s membership is restricted or withdrawn for embezzling Church funds, the bishop or stake president reports it as outlined in [34.7.5](34-finances-and-audits.md#3475-loss-theft-embezzlement-or-misappropriation-of-church-funds).

 ### 32.14.7 Move Restrictions on Membership Records